jcrist/venv-pack/docs/source/index.rst

 ``venv-pack`` also provides a Python API, the full documentation of which can be found :doc:`here <api>`.
-The API mostly mirrors that of the ``venv-pack`` commandline.
+The API mostly mirrors that of the ``venv-pack`` command-line.
 Repeating the examples from above:

 .. code-block:: python